gzhe1056/simpleBookStore/README.md

 # simpleBookStore
 Created a simple book store manager using Spring, Thymeleaf, and MySQL.
-It does say HTML for now, but the main language used is Java.
+It does say HTML for now, but the main language used for the backend stuff is Java.